Updated February 2, 2023

 Take a Hard Look at Yourself and Your Book

 If your book is barely making any sales compared to other books in its sales category, you can make several powerful and practical changes to help improve your sales.
 But they all involve some introspective thinking about your book and will involve some hard work.

 The list of reasons given here will help you to re-evaluate your book and everything you are doing to sell it.
 This list covers the most common reasons a non-fiction book isn’t selling or gaining any traction with an audience.

 How Do I Define Success?

-We all have our own way to define success in general.
-Plus, we can have a personal definition of financial success, and one for personal success, and one for business success, etc. And each one will be a little different.
-But, I believe that most of us that write non-fiction books are trying to achieve two main, fundamental, overarching, basic goals:
+We can have a personal definition of financial success, one for personal success, one for business success, etc. And each one will be a bit different.
+But I believe that most of us writing non-fiction books are trying to achieve two primary, fundamental, overarching, basic goals:

 Goal # 1.
 Financial Return